-While some services are available at or near Montague Harbour, including ‘pilgrimme,’ named one of Canada’s top-10 new restaurants in 2015 by enRoute Magazine, most island amenities, such as restaurants, shops, liquor store and gas station, are found in Sturdies Bay and the chunkier southern end of the island.
+While some services are available at or near Montague Harbour, most island amenities, such as restaurants, shops, liquor store and gas station, are found in Sturdies Bay and the chunkier southern end of the island.

 The Kunamokst Mural, created by some 190 artists and displayed in the entrance of the Galiano Oceanfront Inn and Spa, is also a must-see in Sturdies Bay.